St Joseph’s College, Reading

 The pastoral care is exceptionally good, and I love the fact that St Joseph’s has just become a Mental Health First Aid Centre.
 All staff (and parents too) will be trained to spot signs of mental illness.
 Early intervention and the right support is crucial, particularly for struggling teens.
 Knowing the school recognises the scale of the problems young people face, is impressive.
 The health and wellbeing of the kids is paramount, and I love that.

 It’s not particularly interested in the bragging rights of results and league tables.
 The focus is very much on preparing the children emotionally, mentally and physically for their future.
 The school works hard on the 4 Cs – communication, collaboration, commitment and confidence.
-If you nail them, you’ll succeed in life, with the capacity to learn new skills as you go (it never stops, does it?).
+If you nail them, you’ll set for life, with the capacity to learn new skills as you go (it never stops, does it?).
 But while we’re here, we might as well look at those results, because they’re pretty darn good.
-For GCSE: A*-C 93%.
-A Level: A*-C 81% – well above the national average.
+For GCSE: 9-7 (A*-A) 45%.
+A Level: A*-B 59% – well above the national average.

 Most of the kids go on to higher education and the Y13s I spoke to were giving Oxbridge a body swerve for modern unis (with a cracking social life).
-But last year two students snagged apprenticeships at Vodafone and the accountancy firm BDA.
+But students have snagged apprenticeships at Vodafone and accountancy firm BDA.
 Getting paid, on the job experience and your degree paid for – it’s the holy grail!
 What I’m trying to say?
-The school’s emphasis on teaching the kids to be independent thinkers with the confidence to follow their own path, are skills that will enable them to succeed in life.
+The school’s emphasis on teaching the kids to be independent thinkers with the confidence to follow their own path are skills that will enable them to succeed whatever choices they make.
 It’s not about what is expected of them, but what is right.
 Props for that!

 The Sisters have moved out, but one woman from the Order of Sisters of St Marie Madeleine Postel still lives on site.
 Sister Helen is actively involved as a school governor and can often be seen at mass.
 It’s like having your grandma coming for a visit and never going home, which sounds a bit odd, but the kids are incredibly fond of her.